elektro-NIK/P3DA/README.md

 Install:
 - `pip3 install PyQt5` and `python3 setup.py install` for use in your system
-- or `pip install -e .` for install all necessary modules
+- or `pip3 install -e .` for install all necessary modules

 Using:
 - `./software/main.py` for starting